-- The area is also VERY clean.
+5) The area is also very clean.
 Like I said before, the whole park appeared very tidy.

 Considering we’ve seen places like Watkins Glen State Park, it’s hard to believe that this park can compete against that, but it’s because it contains so many things in a small place that it’s so unforgettable and highly recommended.

-Any recommendations of places to see around Sand Bar State Park?
-Yep!
+7 additional places to see near Sand Bar State Park:

 Since this place is located in a region where there isn’t much else to do, you may find that if you see it, you’ll probably be passing through it and on your way elsewhere.
 In our case, there are a few other places you can see:

-If you plan to go west, then you’ll need to enter New York State and if you do, Ausable Chasm and the Adirondacks are worth a look (it’s #6 on the list in the link)!
-And there are also many other beautiful places in New York State to see.
+3) If you plan to go west, then you’ll need to enter New York State and if you do, Ausable Chasm and the Adirondacks are worth a look (it’s #6 on the list in the link)!

 4) If you plan to head south, considering you can drive for about 1 hour, you’ll hit Lake George, which isn’t as large as Lake Champlain, but it is still vast and has many activities there too.